List of Rehabs in Massachusetts

 Despite the assistance available in Massachusetts, people still frequently face the challenge of paying for treatment when uninsured.
 Those who need treatment often aren’t in good financial shape, so they usually cannot pay cash and are rarely insured.
 If they haven’t gotten assistance from Medicaid, it could be risky to obtain coverage before getting them the lifesaving treatment they need.

-That’s why 115 programs in the state offer sliding-scale payment assistance.
+That’s why numerous programs in the state offer sliding-scale payment assistance.
 This means they consider the person’s income and offer discounted rates to those who cannot pay the full cost.
 The program fee may even be split into payments, making it more affordable and allowing them to start treatment immediately.

 The average cost of drug and alcohol rehabilitation varies and includes some of the following: